Estes Star Trek Starship Enterprise

 Estes USS Enterprise

-After t' construction phase be complete I spent a considerable amount o' time layin' glue fillets t' obtain a little more sturdiness.
-Begad!
+After t' construction phase was complete I spent a considerable amount o' time layin' glue fillets t' obtain a little more sturdiness.
+Avast!
+Blimey!
 Then I sealed all Vacuum formed part joints with Elmer's wood filler.
-After t' filler dried I was able t' sand t' joints, removin' all flaws and obtainin' a seamless joint appearance.
+After t' filler dried I be able t' sand t' joints, me hearties, removin' all flaws and obtainin' a seamless joint appearance.

 Decals are what really make this model stand out when finished.
-Ahoy!
-Avast!
+Avast, me proud beauty!
 T' keep them from bein' inadvertently scraped off durin' flight, I always seal them in place with three coats o' Krylon clear gloss paint.

 Construction Rating: 4 out o' 5